-- Acts as a Fiduciary, at all times obligated to provide advice in your best interests.
-This is not true of the vast majority of people calling themselves “Advisors”, unfortunately.
+- An advisor who acts as a Fiduciary.
+At all times, a financial advisor should be obligated to provide advice in your best interests.
+This is not true of the vast majority of people calling themselves “advisors”, unfortunately.

-- A Certified Financial Planner.
+- A Certified Financial PlannerTM.
 If your advisor is not one, they should have one sitting next to them at your meetings.
 Academic credentials and expertise in all aspects of wealth should be table stakes in our industry but it is not.
-We would not trust a lawyer without a law degree or a surgeon who dropped out of medical school, but people do entrust their money to someone best described as the “Top Salesman”.
+We would not trust a lawyer without a law degree or a surgeon who dropped out of medical school.
+But people do entrust their money to someone best described as the “Top Salesman”.

-- Engaged.
+- A professional who remains engaged.
 He or she has both hands on the wheel and shows up to do the hard work of planning, investing, and staying informed.
 If someone has one foot in the business and one foot in retirement/golf/Florida, it may work for them, but it doesn’t work for the families they serve.
-It should be very clear how the advisor spends his or her time.
+It should be very clear how an advisor spends his or her time.

-- Focus on “Production”- The best advisor practices are run like law or accounting firms, not sales organizations.
+- Focused on production.
+The best advisor practices are run like law or accounting firms, not sales organizations.
 An advisor should be measured on client outcomes, not how much product they sell.
 Top Sales or President’s Club are not the credentials of an advisor.

-- Have a Passion for Life Insurance- If someone is passionate about any one of the tools at their disposal at the expense of the others, then they aren’t objective.
-This is especially true if their strongly held beliefs relate to a high commission product that disproportionately benefits them.
+- Passionate about life insurance.
+If someone is passionate about any one of the tools at their disposal at the expense of the others, then they aren’t objective.
+This is especially true if their strongly-held beliefs relate to a high-commission product that disproportionately benefits themselves.
 A true advisor is passionate about the outcome and agnostic when it comes to the means.

-- Try to Beat the Market-.
+- Trying to beat the market.
 If you want to hire someone to beat the market with their stock picks or complex products, great.
-It is difficult to do most times, impossible to do consistently, but people keep trying.
-All of the energy spent trying to beat the market takes away from the ability to be a true wealth manager.
+It is difficult to do most times and impossible to do consistently.
+But people keep trying.
+However, all of the energy spent trying to beat the market takes away from the ability to be a true wealth manager.

-- Answer to the Incentives of a Bank or Brokerage- In too many cases, the interests of the bank and brokerage come first.
+- Answering the incentives of a bank or brokerage.
+In too many cases, the interests of the bank and brokerage come first.
 Stories abound recently about sales contests to open new accounts and sell loans to clients.
 Pay incentives, product offerings, and business models are often aligned against the client.
-The brokers employed in these situations find themselves in a position similar to their clients: at the mercy of the parent company.
+The brokers employed in these situations find themselves in a position similar to their clients: At the mercy of the parent company.

 If you are looking for financial advice and want to know what questions to ask a prospective advisor, we provide families with a list of questions that the advisor should be able to answer.
-Also, in case you were wondering, we are happy to provide our answers to those questions.
-Selecting an advisor is about finding fit, but we believe that working with a fiduciary, qualified, engaged advisor increases the odds of a good outcome for families.
+We have included our own answers as well.
+Selecting an advisor is about finding the right fit.
+We believe that working with a fiduciary, qualified, engaged advisor increases the odds of good outcomes for families.